What is Cornerstone by Arctic Monkeys about?

 19 August 2020, 14:46

 We take a look at one of the Sheffield band’s most-loved tracks, and one of the biggest misconceptions about it.

-Cornerstone is the second single to be taken from Arctic Monkeys' Humbug album.
+Cornerstone was the second single to be taken from Arctic Monkeys' Humbug album.

-Released on 16 November 2009 and made available in vinyl at Oxfam stores, the 3:20 long track tells a story of love lost and the desire to re-live the past.
+Released on 16 November 2009 and made available in vinyl at Oxfam stores, the song tells a story of love lost and the desire to re-live the past.
 The video, directed by The IT Crowd actor Richard Ayoyade, is simplicity itself: Alex Turner is alone in a white room, wearing a very retro pair of headphones and singing the words into a microphone.

 With their Josh Homme-produced Humbug album packing a serious punch, Alex Turner sought to bring something different to the record... and boy did he deliver.

 True to form, Turner kept things very real as he speaks in the first person on the single, while seemingly invoking the sights of his hometown.

 The opening lyrics "I thought I saw you in the Battleship / But it was only a look-a-like," sees the narrator spot what he thinks is an ex in a town centre pub before he realises it isn't her.

 As we move through the track we see him come across more apparitions of his former lover, all "close enough to be (her) ghost," before realising they were just simple "vision trick(s)".